Little's law: Estimating parameters

 To use Little's law on data, formulas must be used to estimate the parameters, as the result does not necessarily directly apply over finite time intervals, due to problems like how to log customers already present at the start of the logging interval and those who have not yet departed when logging stops.

 Applications

 Little's law is widely used in manufacturing to predict lead time based on the production rate and the amount of work-in-process.

 Software-performance testers have used Little's law to ensure that the observed performance results are not due to bottlenecks imposed by the testing apparatus.

 Other applications include staffing emergency departments in hospitals.

+Lastly, an equivalent version of Little's law also applies in the fields of demography and population biology, although not referred to as "Little's Law".
+For example, Cohen (2008) explains that in a homogeneous stationary population without migration, $P = B \times e$, where $P$ is the total population size, $B$ is the number of births per year, and $e$ is the life expectancy from birth.
+The formula $P = B \times e$ is thus directly equivalent to Little's law ($L = \lambda \times W$).
+However, biological populations tend to be dynamic and therefore more complicated to model accurately.

 Distributional form

 An extension of Little's law provides a relationship between the steady state distribution of number of customers in the system and time spent in the system under a first come, first served service discipline.